Proper Hand Measurement Technique

 Hand Breadth

-Measured across the palm at the metacarpal (knuckle) joints, excluding the thumb.
-This dimension affects grip diameter preferences and glove sizing.
+Measured across the palm at the knuckle region, excluding the thumb.
+This dimension is often relevant to grip span, glove fit, and how the hand interacts with handles and controls.

 Population Differences